farzadb/weather/README.md

+# This fork
+I have updated Blynk to work with the latest API (v2).
+Also other small bug fixes and enhancements.

 # Weather
 weather station scratch code
 This is a dev area for working the deep sleep integration on the opengreenenergy weatherstation on instructables.com